-4.3.1.
-The Statistics Group
+2.3.1.
+The Ethernet Statistics Group

-The statistics group contains statistics measured by the probe for each monitored interface on this device.
-This group currently consists of the etherStatsTable but in the future will contain tables for other media types including Token Ring and FDDI.
+The ethernet statistics group contains statistics measured by the probe for each monitored Ethernet interface on this device.
+This group consists of the etherStatsTable.
+In the future other groups will be defined for other media types including Token Ring and FDDI.
+These groups should follow the same model as the ethernet statistics group.

-4.3.2.
-The History Group
+2.3.2.
+The History Control Group